miso-lims/miso-lims/docs/admin/site-configuration.md

 ### `miso.pools.samplesheet.dragenVersion`

-The version of Illumina DRAGEN to be used when exporting sample sheets

-### `miso.pools.samplesheet.fastqCompressionFormat`

-The FastQ coompression format to be specified when exporting Illumina DRAGEN sample sheets.

-### `miso.pools.samplesheet.germlineAppVersion`

-The version of the Illumina DRAGEN Germline App to be used when exporting sample sheets.
+The version of Illumina DRAGEN to be used when exporting samplesheets

-### `miso.pools.samplesheet.germlineKeepFastQ`

-Whether to keep FastQ files when exporting Illumina DRAGEN Germline sample sheets.
-Defaults to `false` if unspecified.